kovanostra/message-passing-neural-network/README.md

 RESULTS_DIRECTORY='grid_search_results'

-- The option to run the model on 'cpu' or 'cuda' can be controlled by (CPU recommended at the moment):
+- The option to run the model on 'cpu' or 'cuda' can be controlled by (*cuda recommended only for the 'RNN' model*):

 DEVICE='cpu'